MIC-DKFZ/nnUNet/documentation/dataset_format.md

 # nnU-Net dataset format
 The only way to bring your data into nnU-Net is by storing it in a specific format.
-Due to nnU-Net's roots in the [Medical Segmentation Decathlon](http://medicaldecathlon.com/) (MSD), its dataset is heavily inspired (but has since diverged, see also [here](#how-to-use-decathlon-datasets)) from the format used in the MSD.
+Due to nnU-Net's roots in the [Medical Segmentation Decathlon](http://medicaldecathlon.com/) (MSD), its dataset is heavily inspired but has since diverged (see also [here](#how-to-use-decathlon-datasets)) from the format used in the MSD.

-**If you are migrating from the old nnU-Net, convert your existing datasets with `nnUNetv2_convert_old_nnUNet_dataset`!**
-Use `nnUNetv2_convert_old_nnUNet_dataset -h` for usage instructions.

 Datasets consist of three components: raw images, corresponding segmentation maps and a dataset.json file specifying some metadata.

+If you are migrating from nnU-Net v1, read [this](#how-to-use-nnu-net-v1-tasks) to convert your existing Tasks.

 ## What do training cases look like?
 Each training case is associated with an identifier = a unique name for that case.
 This identifier is used by nnU-Net to connect images with the correct segmentation.

-A training case consists of images and a corresponding segmentation.
+A training case consists of images and their corresponding segmentation.

 **Images** is plural because nnU-Net supports arbitrarily many input channels.
 In order to be as flexible as possible, nnU-net requires each input channel to be stored in a separate image (with the sole exception being RGB natural images).
 So these images could for example be a T1 and a T2 MRI (or whatever else you want).
-The different input channels MUST have the same geometry (same shape, spacing (if applicable) etc) and must be co-registered (if applicable).
-Input channels are identified by nnU-Net by their suffix: a four-digit integer at the end of the filename.
-Image files must therefore follow the following naming convention: case_identifier_XXXX.SUFFIX.
+The different input channels MUST have the same geometry (same shape, spacing (if applicable) etc.) and must be co-registered (if applicable).
+Input channels are identified by nnU-Net by their FILE_ENDING: a four-digit integer at the end of the filename.
+Image files must therefore follow the following naming convention: {CASE_IDENTIFIER}_{XXXX}.{FILE_ENDING}.
+Hereby, XXXX is the 4-digit modality/channel identifier (should be unique for each modality/chanel, e.g., “0000” for T1, “0001” for
-Hereby, XXXX is the modality identifier and SUFFIX is the file extension used by your image format (png, nii.gz, ...).
+T2 MRI, …) and FILE_ENDING is the file extension used by your image format (.png, .nii.gz, ...).
+See below for concrete examples.
-The dataset.json file connects channel names with the channel identifiers in the 'channel_names' key.
-See below.
+The dataset.json file connects channel names with the channel identifiers in the 'channel_names' key (see below for details).

+Side note: Typically, each channel/modality needs to be stored in a separate file and is accessed with the XXXX channel identifier.
+Exception are natural images (RGB; .png) where the three color channels can all be stored in one file (see the [road segmentation](../nnunetv2/dataset_conversion/Dataset120_RoadSegmentation.py) dataset as an example).

-**Segmentations** must share the same geometry with their corresponding images (same shape etc).
+**Segmentations** must share the same geometry with their corresponding images (same shape etc.).
 Segmentations are integer maps with each value representing a semantic class.
 The background must be 0.
 If there is no background, then do not use the label 0 for something else!
 Integer values of your semantic classes must be consecutive (0, 1, 2, 3, ...).
-Of course, not all labels must be present in each training case.
-Segmentations are saved as case_identifier.SUFFIX
+Of course, not all labels have to be present in each training case.
+Segmentations are saved as {CASE_IDENTIFER}.{FILE_ENDING} .

 Within a training case, all image geometries (input channels, corresponding segmentation) must match.
 Between training cases, they can of course differ. nnU-Net takes care of that.

 Important: The input channels must be consistent!
-Concretely, **all images need the same input channels in the same order**.
+Concretely, **all images need the same input channels in the same order and all input channels have to be present every time**.
 This is also true for inference!

 ## Supported file formats
+nnU-Net expects the same file format for images and segmentations!
+These will also be used for inference.
+For now, it is thus not possible to train .png and then run inference on .jpg.

 One big change in nnU-Net V2 is the support of multiple input file types.
 Gone are the days of converting everything to .nii.gz!
 This is implemented by abstracting the input and output of images + segmentations through `BaseReaderWriter`. nnU-Net